lcnetdev/bibframe2marc/README.md

 ### Building

 `make` in the root level of the working directory will create the `bibframe2marc.xsl` conversion stylesheet from the rules in the `rules` subdirectory.
+The destination stylesheet filename and path can be configured with the `TARGET_XSL` variable.

 ### Using the generated conversion stylesheet (bibframe2marc.xsl)